CyberTodd/eJPT/Last Notes.md

 - check traffic on a network - wireshark

-- Windows Service - SMB on port 139, 445 - is used to communicate over NetBIOS
+- SMB on port 139, 445 - is used to communicate over NetBIOS; SAMBA is the Linux implementation of the SMB protocol;
+-